Moreholidays December Bacon Day

 There is a wealth of information about ginger as a flavoring for foods, and about how gingerbread became popular throughout the world.

-Unfortunately, our research has not uncovered who created Gingerbread House Day, or when this annual holiday was first created.
-This holiday appears to have been around since before 2,000.
+Unfortunately, despite our extensive research efforts, we have not yet uncovered who created Gingerbread House Day.
+Nor, have we identified when this annual holiday was first created.
+But, our research suggests this holiday appears to have been around since before 2,000.

 This Day in History